-27. Any other act which is disruptive to the educational process and to the orderly conduct of the school or any school activities.
+27. Any other act which is disruptive to the educational process, the orderly conduct of the school or any school activities, or the health and safety of school staff and students.

 Demerits, detentions, in school intervention, suspension from school, possible expulsion